-LAVC will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of the responsible authorities, compromise efforts to assist a victim or to contain, respond, or otherwise mitigate the emergency.
+LAVC will, without delay, and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of the responsible authorities, compromise efforts to assist a victim or to contain, respond, or otherwise mitigate the emergency.

-The entire campus community will be notified when there is a potential that a very large segment of LAVC is threatened.
-President's Office, the campus Sheriff's Department's office, district personnel and Public Relations will reassess the situation to determine whether additional notifications or updates need to be made.
+The entire campus community will be notified when a potential threat will likely impact a large segment of LAVC.
+Campus sheriffs personnel and the administrative vice president will reassess the situation to determine whether additional notifications or updates need to be made.
 Public Relations Office will make the contact and develop the information to be disclosed to the larger community outside the campus.